dotlas/databricks_helpers/notebooks/workflow_config_exporter/README.md

 ### 2. Parse Information 🧩

-In this this we parse the obtained config info.
+In this step we parse the obtained config info.
 The main thing to keep in mind is that the cluster config contains some fields which are populated after the cluster is initialized but will be fetched anyway from step 1, we need to remove this field or else when we use the same config to create the workflow later it will throw an error.
 You can also add any custom logic here.
 For example: You can include webhook notification ID to be associated with a workflow you like, You can also associate an existing all-purpose-compute to a workflow that you want, etc.

 ### 3. Save Configuration to JSON 💾